intersystems-community/iris-angular-template/README.md

 It demoes the way to develop using Docker containers.
 It demoes how to package the application in ZPM module and how to deploy it using ZPM.

+For more information on how to use and customize the angular template, see the [dev.md](https://github.com/isc-etchenko/iris-angular-template/blob/master/dev.md) file.

 ## Installation
 ### Docker way
 Clone the repo, run: